 But let’s be honest, none of those monikers have the same charm that the term “deviled eggs” does!

-- Pickle Juice – It adds an additional layer of sweetness.
+- Pickle juice.
+Don’t toss that juice!
+It adds an additional layer of sweetness.

 How to Make Hard-Boil Eggs Easier to Peel